thejkim/itiner-buddy/README.md

 <h3>8.
 Manage Available Times</h3>

 - Set, delete, and view your own available or preferred times for meetings.
+You can either set time slots for a specified date or for a day as weekly time slots.
 - Required Role to use : All Members

 <h3>9.
-View All Members' Available Times</h3>
+View Available Times</h3>

-- View every member's available times
+- View your, other's or every member's available times
-- Required Role to use : Itiner-Buddy: Team Manager
+- Required Role to use : All Members or Itiner-Buddy: Team Manager

 <h3>10.
 Get Recoomandations of The Meeting Time</h3>